Paper 2021/1490

 Abstract

-We introduce a new secure aggregation method for computing aggregate statistics over secret shared data in a client-server setting.
-Our protocol is particularly suitable for ad conversion measurement computations, where online advertisers and ad networks want to measure the performance of ad campaigns without requiring privacy-invasive techniques, such as third-party cookies.
-Our protocol has linear complexity in the number of data points and guarantees differentially private outputs.
-We formally analyze the security and privacy of our protocol and present a performance evaluation with comparison to other approaches proposed for a similar task.
+We introduce Precio, a new secure aggregation method for computing layered histograms and sums over secret shared data in a client-server setting.
+Precio is motivated by ad conversion measurement scenarios, where online advertisers and ad networks want to measure the performance of ad campaigns without requiring privacy-invasive techniques, such as third-party cookies.
+Precio has linear (communication) complexity in the number of data points and guarantees differentially private outputs.
+We formally analyze its security and privacy and present a thorough performance evaluation.
+The protocol supports much larger domains than Prio.
+It supports much more flexible aggregates than the DPF-based solution and in some settings has up to four orders of magnitude better performance.

 Metadata